 - Just take a pair.

 The FJFC community is very generous and we usually have more items donated than taken.
 All items eventually get loving homes.
 We are especially keen to make sure the initiative is useful for families who might need it most.

 Please bring along your boot donations and/or check whether we have what you need.
 If donating, please make sure the items are as clean and mud-free as possible, though none will be rejected.
 All sizes/brands of boots welcome.
 It would be helpful if you could tag boots with the US boot size or write the size on the top of the boot.

 AFL Auskick is an introduction to Australian Rules football.
 The program is based on a weekly coaching program that focuses on teaching the skills and the game through appropriately modified activities and rules.
 The emphasis is on providing a fun and safe environment for both kids and parents.

-Fitzroy/Carlton hosts an Auskick program at the Brunswick Street oval and there is also the Clifton Hill Auskick that runs at Victoria Park.
-Both the Fitzroy/Carlton Auskick and Clifton Hill Auskick programs run on Saturday mornings.
-For more information about the Auskick program visit the Auskick Homepage.
+Fitzroy hosts an Auskick program at the Brunswick Street oval and also the Clifton Hill Auskick at Victoria Park.
+See FJFC Auskick for further details.